-Epigenetics is one of the promising future areas of research because it theoretically, it is simpler to turn genes on and off than to change DNA sequence.
-Some drugs have been approved for human use or are under development to alter the methylation patterns of the DNA or adjust histone modifications.
-Treatment needs to be selective, targeting the specific cells for which a researcher is looking; otherwise, modifying the wrong genes in specific cells may cause adverse consequences.
-Epigenetics is a promising and emerging field of medical research which may influence the way people develop and manage disease.
+Epigenetics is one of the promising future areas of research because of the potential to turn genes on and off without changing the underlying DNA sequence, which is much harder.
+There are drugs approved for human use or are under development which alter the methylation patterns of the DNA or adjust histone modifications.
+Despite not altering the DNA, this machinery is complex with many mysteries as to how the same genes are involved in gene expression in many different tissues.
+Treatment must be selective, targeting the specific cells a researcher is attempting to affect; otherwise, modifying the wrong genes in different cells may cause adverse consequences.

 As people age, the biggest influences on the epigenome is the environment.
-Direct influences such as diet can affect one's epigenome.
+Direct influences such as diet can affect one's epigenome, as determined by the Dutch famine studies.
 A person who has a healthy diet will have different epigenetic pattern than somebody who has an unhealthy diet.
 The epigenome can also be influenced by indirect environmental changes, for example, stress.

 One example of how nutrition influences the epigenome is found in queen and worker bees.
 These 2 are genetically identical.
 The only difference is that queen bees are force-fed royal jelly from the larval stage, and the worker bees are fed nectar, pollen, and water.
 This royal jelly diet switches on genes in the queen.
 This leads to the queen developing ovaries and a large abdomen for laying eggs.
 These varied diets switch on particular genes, and the queen develops ovaries while the worker bees remain sterile.